-\begin{rem} The theorem is in fact that if two set of points have the same filling and the same point repartition (i.e. each triangle in their filling contains the same number of original points in both sets) then they are in the same orbit. \end{rem}
+\begin{rem} The theorem is in fact stronger and states that if two set of points have the same filling and if each triangle in their filling contains the same number of original points in both sets then they are in the same orbit. \end{rem}

-\subsection{Solitaire on $3$-permutations}
+\subsection{Solitaire on 3-permutations}

-The solitaire extends naturally to labeled configurations, it can then be pulled back through $\Gamma$ to obtain a dynamical system on $Av(\ddincr)$:
+The solitaire extends naturally to labeled configurations.
+It can then be pulled back through $\Gamma$ to obtain a dynamical system on $Av(\ddincr)$.

-Let $i<j$ be indices such that the points $p_i$ and $p_j$ are in position for a solitaire move in $\Gamma(\sigtau)$.
-Then since $\sigtau$ avoids $\ddincr$, the labeling is determined and using the equalities on $x_i, y_i, x_j$ and $y_j$ we get the constraints on the diagram of $\sigtau$ depicted in Figure~\ref{fig:solit moves}.
-Applying a solitaire move consists in exchanging the position of the points for one of the two others, which corresponds on $3$-permutations to exchanging the coordinates of the points $i$ and $j$ along one of the three axes in the diagram of $\sigtau$.